williamjog/williamjog/README.md

 I do believe that technology is present in all areas and with it we have the possibility to cause positive impacts in the world and I want to be a part of it!

- - :blue_book: Currently learning in order to become a full-stack developer;
+ - :blue_book: Currently studying in order to become a full-stack developer;
  - :heavy_check_mark: ShellScript, HTML, CSS, Java, Python and JavaScript;